Code of Ethics

 Estimated reading time: 14 minutes

-The Professional Code of Ethics (“Code”) for Andre Sanches Mentor, Coach, Speaker, Adviser of Mindset and Agile Culture and its subsidiaries (“Company”) is intended to give to our employees and employees guidelines on business ethics and stance on controversial issues.
-We trust you to use your common sense, but we want to provide you with concrete guidance that you can turn to if you are unsure how to act (for example, in cases of a conflict of interest).
+The professional Code of Ethics (“Code”) for Andre Sanches and its subsidiaries, affiliates, companies (“Company”, “Company”, “Group”) aims to give our employees and collaborators guidelines on ethics in business and stance on controversial issues.
+We trust you to use your common sense, but we want to provide you with a concrete guide that you can turn to if you are not sure how to act (for example, in cases of conflict of interest).
 We will also use this policy to describe the consequences of violating our professional code of ethics.

 This policy applies to everyone we employ or maintain business relationships with.
 This includes individuals such as employees, interns, volunteers, but also commercial entities such as suppliers, partners, corporate customers or venture capital firms.